Democrat leader denies rift with Bhumjaithai over cannabis legislation

 Mr Jurin was responding to criticism that the forced withdrawal from the House business agenda of the Bhumjaithai Party’s flagship legislation was politically motivated ahead of the coming general election.

-Pheu Thai MP and opposition chief whip Suthin Klangsaeng also explained his party's opposition to the legislation, and accused Health Minister and Bhumjaithai leader Anutin Charnvirakul of promoting recrational use of cannabis, which his party never supported.
+Pheu Thai MP and opposition chief whip Suthin Klangsaeng also explained his party's opposition to the legislation and accused Public Health Minister and Bhumjaithai leader Anutin Charnvirakul of promoting recreational use of cannabis, which his party never supported.

 Mr Jurin denied that his party's opposition to the bill was politically motivated.
 The Democrat Party took into consideration the interests of young people and the country’s future, he said.